Why Is General Motors Closing So Many Plants?

 Self-Driving Cars a Possibility?

 GM also wants to explore the technology associated with producing self-driving cars.
-These include cars that are programmed with detailed maps and driving directions.
+These include cars which have programmes with details of maps and driving directions.
 GM is aiming to possibly produce unique cars that are easy to handle while also avoiding crashes.
 The desire to reduce road congestion through the production of smart cars is a step that GM wants to follow down.

 Focusing On Popular Cars